throwaway-github-account-alex/coding-exercise/README.md

 ![Expected result photo given input at 2018-12-22T18-13-54](https://raw.githubusercontent.com/throwaway-github-account-alex/coding-exercise/master/ProgramScreenshot.png)

 I made the mistake of attempting to setup the eco-system (CLion, cmake and googletest) at the same time as starting the test.
-I got unit test build working the morning after with some fresh eyes.
+I got the unit test build working the morning after with some fresh eyes.

 In summary, I pragmatically tested the code, debugging through it and checking the variable values, to try and keep within self imposed deadlines.
 I ran a system test overnight (it was fine).
-Then (after I got my system sorted) I implemented the unit tests.
+Then (after I got my system sorted) I implemented the unit tests and then added bells and whistles (intro text) and cleaned up the code.

 Here's the unit test output
 > [==========] Running 11 tests from 1 test case.